OFTEIN-NET/OFTEIN-Router-and-Monitoring-Pod/README.md

 ## Configuration

 Example of router configuration for UM site worker node `um-sandbox-3.yaml` is shown below.
 In this yaml file, it contains 2 containers which is quagga router container and openvswitch(OVS) container.
 Quagga container bind with a persistent volume for configuration storage.
+Quagga container doesn't allow changing the vxlan destination port(by default Kubernetes Calico CNI is blocking overlay traffic between pods), hence ovs is used here to form overlay VXLAN tunnels between router pods.

 ```yaml
 ---